 Are you looking for the perfect gift to give the young writers in your life?
 Here are 25 writing gifts for kids that can help inspire their love for writing.

-I love giving gifts, and planning the perfect present for each person is something I truly enjoy.
+I love giving gifts, and planning the perfect present for each person is something I genuinely enjoy.

-But, I hate clutter.
-With ten kids to buy for, stuff piles up quickly!
+But I’m not fond of clutter.
+With 11 kids to buy for, stuff piles up quickly!

-And no matter which on you go with, they’re all a great addition to your Family Writing Time.
-Then you can get some of your work done while your child is also exploring the art of writing.
+And no matter which one you go with, they’re all a great addition to your Family Writing Time routine.
+Then you can get some of your work done while your child explores the art of writing.

 1. A cute notebook and a pack of fun pens